 Note: I also swapped this for a GoPro Hero 7.

 After admiring the view and the goats who were busy eating all the vegetation, we walked down the mountainside and headed for Bergen.
 It isn’t a challenging walk but there is a little bit of scrambling.
 It was perfect for tired legs that still needed to expend some energy!

 Where Could You Stay In Bergen?

-Unless we are staying somewhere for over a month, I pretty much only use booking.com now because of their amazingly flexible cancellation policies.
-Other sites we book through are Hostel World where we book entire rooms for us all to share.
-We’ve had good experiences through them in Jordan & Chicago.
+You can use this map to search for local accommodation.
+Another site that we book through is Hostel World where we book entire rooms for us all to share.
+We’ve had good experiences through them in both Jordan & Chicago.